systelab/systelab-components/src/app/systelab-components/forms/README.md

 - There are five grid tiers, one for each responsive breakpoint: all breakpoints (extra small), small, medium, large, and extra large.
 - Grid tiers are based on minimum widths, meaning they apply to that one tier and all those above it (e.g., .col-sm-4 applies to small, medium, large, and extra large devices).

+Also, please take into account that is very important to put a div with the col size and do not put the class in the input element.

 Here is an example: